kognetiks/kognetiks-chatbot/readme.txt

 The plugin supports the gpt-3.5-turbo and gpt-4 models from OpenAI.
 These are the same models found in the ChatGPT product from OpenAI.

+The plugin now support (as of Novmember 2023) the latest OpenAI model 'gpt-4-1106-preview' featuring improved instruction following based on training data up to April 2023.

 == Screenshots ==

 1. Inital Chatbot ChatGPT display